charityfroggenhall/neurojazz/docs/playbook.md

 ---

 ## 2. Getting Started

 - Open ChatGPT (or similar AI tool).
 - Begin a free-flow journaling session.
 - Add timestamps (optional but recommended).
 - Use [Tag Examples](#tags) to mark important ideas.

+**Tip:** If you have a paid ChatGPT plan, consider creating a **Custom GPT** for NeuroJazz.
+This allows:
+- Saving your journaling instructions
+- Maintaining richer context across sessions
+- Storing links to templates for quick access

+Free users can still benefit by creating a **Project** in the ChatGPT interface, which organizes related conversations without requiring extra memory.

 ---